 Lloyd's Full Service, Cary

 A 1950s auto repair shop is being reimagined as a retro neighborhood restaurant in Cary, a Raleigh suburb whose walkable downtown has made it a dynamic destination.
 Lloyd's Full Service will feature indoor and outdoor seating, a patio and fire pit, and a stage for live music.
 Early Bird Night Owl, the company behind The Durham Hotel, The Mayton, Peck & Plume and other properties, plans to keep the spirit of the original business alive.
-Opening this spring.
+Opening in August.

 High Horse, Research Triangle Park